S3 method for class 'rma'

 With the label argument, one can control whether points in the plot will be labeled.
 If label="all" (or label=TRUE), all points in the plot will be labeled.
 If label="out", points falling outside of the pseudo confidence region will be labeled.
 Finally, one can also set this argument to a numeric value (between 1 and \(k\)) to specify how many of the most extreme points should be labeled (e.g., with label=1 only the most extreme point are labeled, while with label=3, the most extreme, and the second and third most extreme points are labeled).
 With the offset argument, one can adjust the distance between the labels and the corresponding points.

 By setting the legend argument to TRUE, a legend is added to the plot.
-One can also specify a keyword for this argument to indicate the position of the legend (e.g., legend="topleft"; see legend for options).
+One can also use a keyword for this argument to specify the position of the legend (e.g., legend="topleft"; see legend for options).
 Finally, this argument can also be a list, with elements x, y, inset, bty, and bg, which are passed on as the corresponding arguments to the legend function for even more control (elements not specified are set to defaults).
-The list can also include elements studies (a logical to indicate whether to include ‘Studies’ in the legend; default is TRUE) and show (either "pvals" to show the p-values corresponding to the shade regions, "cis" to show the confidence interval levels corresponding to the shade regions, or NA to show neither; default is "pvals").
+The list can also include elements studies (a logical to specify whether to include ‘Studies’ in the legend; default is TRUE) and show (either "pvals" to show the p-values corresponding to the shade regions, "cis" to show the confidence interval levels corresponding to the shade regions, or NA to show neither; default is "pvals").

 Note